 Everyone enjoys fishing!
 We want to make sure kids know how much fun it can be to take a worm for a swim and maybe catch a fish.
-Besides the fun of being outside, practicing casting, and racing minnows (Thanks to Scheels), local businesses donate lots of prizes so no child goes away empty handed!
-A hot dog, fruit and nacho lunch is also provided.
+Besides the fun of being outside, practicing casting, local businesses donate lots of prizes so no child goes away empty handed!
+A hot dog, fruit and cookie lunch is also provided.
 The event is held on Wisconsin Free Fishing Day at the Hallie Sportsman's Club from 9 to noon.

 Respect for Law

 We appreciate our law enforcement personnel who risk their lives so we are safe.
 We recognize someone who has made a difference in our community through their work in law enforcement.
 In the past we have recognized individuals who embody the spirit of community involvement and respect for law.

 Little ghosts and goblins need a safe place to enjoy the fun, costumes and games of Halloween.
 This free event features a costume contest, dancing, pinata, games, face painting, karaoke, candy, food, and much more!
 Sometimes the great pumpkin even visits!
 Held from 4:30 pm to 6:30 pm the Saturday prior to Halloween at the Hallie Town Hall.

 Kid's love bicycling, rollerblading, and skateboarding.
 We want to make sure they are safe when using wheeled transportation.
 In partnership with Sam Davey and Locust Lane Elementary Schools, Eau Claire Police Department, and Scheels, an annual safety day is held at one of the schools the second Thursday of May from 3 to 5 pm.
 Bikes and helmets are inspected, basic traffic laws are reviewed, and safe bicycle and equipment handling are practiced.
 Afterwards, two bicycles are given away and everyone enjoys a hot dog meal.